byui-cit/learning-modules/modules/js/dom-events/prepare1.md

 ## Event driven programming.

 Browsers operate by events.
 Most of the time they sit waiting for something to happen.
-We can take advantage of this to make the things we need to happen.
-There are a lot of possible events!
+They notice everything that does happen, and there are a lot of possible events...but they won't do anything about it unless we tell them to.

 The next section is taken directly from MDN...